 Fatigue can be divided into a few general categories even though most fatigue involves aspects of multiple categories: insufficient energy production, increased energy expenditure, insufficient sleep, intoxication, infection, organ failure/dysfunction, and altered perception.
 Standard medical treatment for fatigue is to screen for common markers of disease.
 If nothing turns up, a doctor may tell you that there is nothing wrong or offer an antidepressant drug, even without further evidence of depression.
 Well, feeling tired all the time IS something wrong and just because a cursory evaluation did not reveal a cause does not mean it is not.
 In this scenario, a more thorough investigation is called for, one that analyses the full history of an issue, tests multiple metabolic points of data, and incorporates a holistic approach.
 Even if such an investigation does not produce a smoking gun, the absence of a diagnosed disease state in no way prevents us from nurturing the many aspects of health.
 There is always something to be improved and we work with our patients over time to determine what works best for them.

 We focus on the process of true healing.
-The holistic process means that address every lifestyle element that influences health:
+The holistic process means addressing every lifestyle element that influences health:

 - Learning and practicing the skills of stress resilience,